Brixton Deverill: Parish church

 The parish church of St Michael the Archangel dates from the 13th century.
 The nave was rebuilt in 1760, and the plaster ceiling is part of that work.
 In 1862 the chancel was extended by the London-based architect William White, and the windows were renewed; stained glass in the east window and two others is by Wailes.

 The church, which is built in dressed limestone, was designated as Grade II* listed in 1968.
 While the listing gives the low west tower as 15th-century, Julian Orbach, in his update of Nikolaus Pevsner's description, places its construction in the 13th century and notes its resemblance to the tower at Monkton Deverill.
 He further observes that the tower's details are from 1852 when a spire, since removed, was added.

-The stone font has a 12th-century bowl with chevron carving, but the base and the lower part of the shaft are later; the font was brought from St Giles, Imber in 1951, after that village was evacuated for military use in 1943.
+The stone font has a 12th-century bowl with chevron carving, but the base and the lower part of the shaft are later; the font was brought from St Giles, Imber, in 1951, after that village was evacuated for military use in 1943.
 In the tower is a bell cast at the Salisbury foundry c.1400.
 On the north wall are two 17th-century Flemish carved panels depicting Adam and Eve, transferred from the 1880 pulpit of Monkton Deverill church (now a redundant church).
 Monuments include an urn described as "elegant" by Orbach, made by Thomas Paty in memory of Rev. John Rogers, who was rector of Brixton Deverill and vicar of Warminster from the 1740s until his death in 1773.

-From December 1954 the benefice was held in plurality with that of Brixton Deverill.
+From December 1954 the benefice was held in plurality with that of Kingston Deverill.
 In 1972 the parish of The Deverills and Horningsham was formed by uniting the parishes of Brixton Deverill, Kingston Deverill with Monkton Deverill, and Longbridge Deverill with Crockerton and Hill Deverill.
 Today the parish is part of the Cley Hill Churches benefice.